abuiles/ember-101/hands-on.md

 T> **ember g** is a short version of **ember generator** we'll used both interchangeably to get used to the syntax.

-Run **ember g adapter application**  and that will create an application adapter like the following:
+Run `ember g adapter application` to create an application adapter like the following:

 {title="Application Adapter", lang="JavaScript"}
 ~~~~~~~~